juliakloiber/superrr/_posts/superrr-lab-blog/2024-09-30-Zara is joining the team.md

 <p><b>SUPERRR:</b> A good way to get to know someone is via their side projects and hobbies.
 What are some of your current side projects, Zara?
 </p>
 <p><b>Zara:</b> The side projects that take up the most of my time are my two small children!
 They’re a very rewarding project though, haha.
 And my dream/ambitious side project is actually related to them: together with a friend I’m slowly working on an idea for a children’s book series, which explains key concepts to children in an interesting and fun way, from an abolitionist perspective.
-Other past times include reading –  I keep a semi-regular track of my favourite books over on Storygraph https://app.thestorygraph.com/profile/zararah  –  and having people over for dinner, I love having a big busy dinner table!</p>
+Other past times include reading –  I keep a semi-regular track of my favourite books over on <a href="https://app.thestorygraph.com/profile/zararah">Storygraph </a>   –  and having people over for dinner, I love having a big busy dinner table!</p>

 <p><b>SUPERRR:</b> With Superrr Lab we are thinking a lot about the future(s).
 What is an object/or application that does not yet exist – but something that you would like to have at your disposal in a preferable digital future?
 Something you would use every day and cannot imagine living without?
 </p>